-Further information about maritime and inland port facilities can be found on the Rail Freight Locations portal, or where provided as part of our service provider information list.
+Further information about maritime and inland port facilities can be found on the Rail Facilities portal, or where provided as part of our service provider information list.
+The Rail Facilities portal also provides quick access to information on all kinds of rail facilities, in particular rail freight facilities.